ErlendLima/FYS3150/Project5/README.md

 ```

 After initial compilation, typing `make` will make the program.
 To run the
 compiled program, type `./solve`.
-Optional flags exist, see `./solve -h`.
-The resulting data can then be analyzed
-by the python script in the analysis directory using `python analyze.py ../cpp/data`.
+by the python script in the analysis directory using `python analyze.py`.

 The rapport and all supporting material is located in the `latex` directory.